 The Epson 5040UB projector is an incredible addition to your home theater.
-It delivers 4K enhancement and HDR support that makes movies and games pop, and it’s capable of delivering everything you need to take your movies and games to the next level.
+It delivers 4K enhancement and HDR support that makes movies and games pop, and it’s capable of delivering what you need to take your movies to the next level.

-We spent the last several months living with the Epson PowerLite Home Cinema 5040UB projector with 4K enhancement connected to the Xbox One S and the PS4.
+We spent the last several months living with the Epson PowerLite Home Cinema 5040UB projector with 4K enhancement connected to the Xbox One S, Xbox One X and the PS4.
 These consoles allowed us to play games like Horizon Zero Dawn in HDR and to watch 4K HDR Blu-Ray movies like Mad Max Fury Road as well as the visceral Hacksaw Ridge in incredible detail.

 For the incredible value, performance while gaming and watching 4K media, the Epson PowerLite 5040UB earns a Gotta Be Mobile Editor’s Choice Award.

 The Epson 5040UB is around $2,499 at Best Buy and Amazon and you can buy the 5040UBe for about $200 more, which adds wireless HD connectivity.
 After pushing the limits of this in our gaming and movie room we came away greatly impressed by the performance and visuals that the Epson 5040UB delivers — especially at this price.